 - Sweden I: 2011-2013 (Ministerial Meeting held in Kiruna, Sweden 2013)

 - Canada II: 2013-2015 (Ministerial Meeting held in Iqaluit, Nunavut, Canada 2015)

 - United States of America II: 2015-2017

 In September 1989, on the initiative of the government of Finland, officials from the eight Arctic countries met in Rovaniemi, Finland to discuss cooperative measures to protect the Arctic environment.
 They agreed to work towards a meeting of circumpolar Ministers responsible for Arctic environmental issues.
 The September 1989 meeting was followed by preparatory meetings in Yellowknife, Canada in April 1990; Kiruna, Sweden in January 1991; and, Rovaniemi, Finland in June 1991.

-In addition to the numerous technical and scientific reports prepared under this initiative, the Arctic Environmental Protection Strategy was developed.
-This Strategy represents the culmination of the cooperative efforts of the eight Arctic countries: Canada, Denmark, Finland, Iceland, Norway, Sweden, Union of Soviet Socialist Republics, United States of America.
+In addition to the numerous technical and scientific reports prepared under this initiative, the Arctic Environmental Protection Strategy (AEPS) was developed.
+The AEPS represented the culmination of the cooperative efforts of the eight Arctic States: Canada, Denmark, Finland, Iceland, Norway, Sweden, the Union of Soviet Socialist Republics, and the United States of America.

-The eight Arctic countries were assisted in the preparation of the Strategy by the following observers: Inuit Circumpolar Conference, Nordic Saami Council, USSR Association of Small Peoples of the North, Federal Republic of Germany, Poland, United Kingdom, United Nations Economic Commission for Europe, United Nations Environment Program, and the International Arctic Science Committee.
+The eight Arctic States were assisted in the preparation of the AEPS by the following observers: the Inuit Circumpolar Conference, the Nordic Saami Council, the USSR Association of Small Peoples of the North, the Federal Republic of Germany, Poland, the United Kingdom, the United Nations Economic Commission for Europe, the United Nations Environment Program, and the International Arctic Science Committee.